Noise Levels in 90254, CA | Find Quiet Neighborhoods With Our Sound Map

 Western 90254

-Central 90254 sounds about 27% louder than Northern 90254 to the human ear, a 3.4 dBA gap.
+To the human ear, noise in eastern 90254 sounds about 139% louder than in western 90254, a 12.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?